SumantMS/cgv12.github.io/README.md

 glEnd();
 }
 }
-Computer Graphics and Visualization Laboratory 18CSL67 AIT Dept of CSE 22

 //Compute the bit code for a point (x, y) using the clip rectangle
 //bounded diagonally by (xmin, ymin), and (xmax, ymax) outcode ComputeOutCode (double x, double y)